uzerpllp/uzerp-docs/content/modules/Manufacturing/Warehousing.md

 ## What You Can Do With uzERP Warehouse Management

-Once your [Stock map](stock_map) has been worked out and recorded in the database uzERP will provide various functions and analyses to help you to keep control of your stocks.
+Once your [Stock Map]({{< ref "stock-map.md" >}}) has been worked out and recorded in the database uzERP will provide various functions and analyses to help you to keep control of your stocks.
 Here are some of them:

 *  Maintain Location Balances - displays and reports show all balances held in real locations (as opposed to no-balance locations) and can aggregate them.